HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/05_views-in-nocodb.Rmd

 ### Exercise: Creating a form

-In this task we want to create a form for adding data into our example table from Lesson 3.
-For this, create a form-view for this table and use it zu submit the data from the lesson or search for new data you want to use in the Met-Collection.
+In this task we want to create a form for adding new data into the table you created in Lesson 3.
+Create a form-view for this table and use it to submit the data from the lesson or search for new data you want to use in the Met-Collection.
 Search for a few artworks in the Met-Collection and safe the images on your computer, to submit these with the form aswell.

 ::::::::::::::::::::::::::::::::::::::::::::::::